AIMED-LABS/docker/README.md

+## Quick pointers:

+1. The packages in this repo expose the docker images.
+2. The docker-compose uses those images to deploy the runners
+3. The deployment is using `docker swarm`.
+Swarm mode needs following:
+  1. `docker swarm init`
+  2. `docker stack deploy -c docker-compose.yml <stack-name.
+Ex: gh-self-hosted-runner>
+  3. To stop the stack: `docker stack rm <stack-name>`
+  4. To scale a service, use following after starting the stack `docker service scale <service-name, ex: runner>=<number of instances, ex:10>`
+4. Swarm is important so since for ephemeral mode, swarm will create a new instance and deploy it

+Text below is from original fork-ed repo
+---

 # Simple Self-Hosted GitHub Actions Runner

 No Operator, No CRD, No need to blindly apply a `yml` to K8s cluster, only a simple self-hosted GitHub Actions Runner that just works!